MicrosoftDocs/win32/desktop-src/Debug/exception-handling-functions-for-debugging.md

 ---
-Description: 'When an exception occurs in a process that is being debugged, the system notifies the debugger by passing the exception to it.
+Description: When an exception occurs in a process that is being debugged, the system notifies the debugger by passing the exception to it.
 This is known as first-chance notification.
-The system then suspends all threads in the process being debugged.' ms.assetid: '6fdc02ac-9c33-49a8-8614-8b0cc2bf811b'
+The system then suspends all threads in the process being debugged. ms.assetid: 6fdc02ac-9c33-49a8-8614-8b0cc2bf811b
-title: Exception Handling Functions for Debugging
+title: Exception Handling Functions for Debugging ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Exception Handling Functions for Debugging